AishwaryBajpai/Suvidha-Bank/README.md

 # Suvidha Bank
- Banking application developed using Java Spring and Java AWT concepts
+ Banking application developed using Java Spring and Java AWT concepts.
+ MYSQL database is used for data storage.